publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 >     “(1) in the case of the death of an individual occurring on or after the date of the enactment of this Act \[Sept.
 13, 1960\], and

->     “(2) in the case of the death of an individual occurring prior to such date, but only if no application for a lump-sum death payment under section 202(i) of the Social Security Act \[subsec. (i) of this section\] is filed on the basis of such individual’s wages and self-employment income prior to the third calendar month beginning after such date.”
+>     “(2) in the case of the death of an individual occurring prior to such date, but only if no application for a lump-sum death payment under section 202(i) of the Social Security Act \[[42 U.S.C.
+402(i)][/us/usc/t42/s402/i]\] is filed on the basis of such individual’s wages and self-employment income prior to the third calendar month beginning after such date.”

 [Pub.
 L. 86–778, title II, § 205(d)][/us/pl/86/778/s205/d], Sept.
 13, 1960, [74 Stat.
 949][/us/stat/74/949], provided that:

-> “The preceding provisions of this section and the amendments made thereby \[amending this section\] shall apply only in the case of monthly benefits under title II of the Social Security Act \[this subchapter\] for months after the month in which this Act is enacted \[September 1960\], on the basis of applications filed in or after such month.”
+> “The preceding provisions of this section and the amendments made thereby \[amending this section\] shall apply only in the case of monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the month in which this Act is enacted \[September 1960\], on the basis of applications filed in or after such month.”

     Amendment by [section 208(d) of Pub.
 L. 86–778][/us/pl/86/778/s208/d] applicable (1) with respect to monthly benefits under this subchapter for months beginning with September 1960 on the basis of an application filed in or after such month, and (2) in the case of a lump-sum death payment under this subchapter based on an application filed in or after September 1960, but only if no person, other than the person filing such application, has filed an application for a lump-sum death payment under this subchapter prior to Sept.
 13, 1960 with respect to the death of the same individual, see [section 208(f) of Pub.
 L. 86–778][/us/pl/86/778/s208/f], set out as a note under [section 416 of this title][/us/usc/t42/s416].